 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Ufa and nearby
+Top Coworking Spaces in Ufa and Nearby

-Recent Reviews in Ufa
+Recent Reviews of Shared Office Space in Ufa

 You won't find any amazing sights in Ufa, but you will hear the lispy language of the original inhabitants (pre Russian colonization) the Muslim Turkic people known as Bashkirs, when wandering around the city.
 It is the greenest city in Russia with a population of over a million souls and divided into a central section skirted by the outlying areas of the Ufa and the Belaya Rivers.